• Skip to primary navigation

 Vegan Tzatziki Sauce with Dairy-free Yogurt

-This more traditional version of tzatziki sauce is made with vegan yogurt.
+This more traditional version of tzatziki sauce is made with thick, Greek-style vegan yogurt.
 I had a difficult time finding a plant-based yogurt (where I live) that had a neutral enough flavor and a thick enough texture for my liking.
 I tried a few that were good, but not great (hence the other 2 delicious versions above).

 Yogurt, diced cucumbers, chopped dill and garlic in a bowl.